Financial Planning

 As a refresher, here are the different types of premiums:

 • Part A (Hospital Insurance): Most people don't pay a premium for Part A if they or their spouse paid Medicare taxes while working.
-(If you do have to pay for Part A, the 2024 premium amount is either $278 or $505, depending on your work history – the 2025 amounts weren’t available at the time of this writing.)
+(If you do have to pay for Part A, the 2025 premium amount is either $285 or $518, depending on your work history.

 • Part B (Medical Insurance): This amount can vary based on your income; higher-income beneficiaries may be subject to an Income-Related Monthly Adjustment Amount.
 More on that below.